swade1987/swade1987.github.io/_posts/2016-03-15-chef-cookbook-template.md

 Therefore, I went about constructing a "chef cookbook template" repository.

-The idea is that all other developers can clone this repository and tweak it for there needs.
+The idea is that all other developers can clone this repository and tweak it for their needs.

-I have upload this to [GitHub](https://github.com/swade1987/chef-cookbook-template)
+I have uploaded this to [GitHub](https://github.com/swade1987/chef-cookbook-template)

 Please check it out, all feedback is welcomed via [issues](https://github.com/swade1987/chef-cookbook-template/issues) or this blog post.